-The judges will be looking for the impact of your initiative, How the initiative has been integrated into wider business values and the benefits to your business, employees, wider society, the beneficiaries of your initiative and any relevant others. e.g. other businesses impacted as a result.
+The judges will be looking for the impact of your initiative, how the initiative has been integrated into wider business values and the benefits to your business, employees, community partners, wider society and any others relevant e.g. other businesses impacted as a result.
 Where possible, this should include how much progress has been made since the initiative started i.e. Where you started and where you are now.
 Please focus your answer on the impact made and only give a very brief indication of your project inputs and outputs if you feel it is necessary.

 Please feel free to use bullet points.
-Companies unable to complete Question 2 in quantitative business terms (e.g. staff retention rates increased by x %) should explain why they do not have quantitative evidence and instead supply anecdotal evidence.
+Companies unable to complete this question in quantitative business terms (e.g. staff retention rates increased by x %) should explain why they do not have quantitative evidence and instead supply anecdotal evidence.